 The most effective transaction monitoring programs are those that think in multiple dimensions like their human counterparts.
 These programs automatically take into account the people involved on both sides of the transactions, the businesses involved and their relative risk based on experience, what is normal for the organization and the people involved based on roles, geography, day of the week, transaction type, etc. The best transaction monitoring programs automatically correlate and score all of this information so that the human resources can focus on the highest risk entities and take actions accordingly.
 So yes, while not previously possible, transaction monitoring with “human level” intelligence to detect patterns of abuse does exist.

-Our product--Oversight Insights On Demand™--is an example of a transaction monitoring powered solution that addresses bribery and corruption risks in T&E and AP data.
+Our product is an example of a transaction monitoring powered solution that addresses bribery and corruption risks in T&E and AP data.
 Our customers tell us our approach, where we apply many layers of predictive analytics, results in far fewer false positives.
 By using this method we’re also able to increase our customer’s access to information they can then use to investigate and communicate with employees.

 This allows compliance owners to increase their analysis scope to 100% without the burden of overwhelming false positives.
 By delivering our solutions in software as a service (SaaS) offerings, we can continuously improve and adapt our solutions across all of our customers.